 But the middle classes who did not own land were delighted with this scheme.
 Bankruptcy was avoided by it, and the bourgeois would be enabled to buy property.
 But as the word "expropriation" frightened the pious souls of the landowners, means were found to avoid it.
 It was said that the Church property was "put at the disposal of the nation," and it was decided to put it up for public sale to the value of four hundred millions.
 November 2, 1789, was the memorable date when this immense expropriation was voted in the Assembly by five hundred and sixty-eight voices against three hundred and forty-six.
-Three hundred and forty-six be able to buy the leaders of the parties in the Assembly and elsewhere.
-He succeeded only too well with one of those who stood in the forefront, with Mirabeau, who in return for heavy sums of money became the counsellor of the Court and the defender of the King, and spent his last days in an absurd luxury.
-But it was not only in the Assembly that royalty found its tools; the great number were outside it.
-They were found among those whom the Revolution had deprived of their privileges, of the handsome pensions which had been allotted to them in former days, and of their colossal incomes; among the clergy who saw their influence perishing; among the nobles who were losing, with their feudal rights, their privileged position; among the middle classes who were alarmed for the capital they had invested in manufactures, commerce and State loans - among those self - same middle classes who were now enriching themselves during and by means of the Revolution.
+Three hundred and forty-six were against it.
+And these opposers became, henceforth, the bitter enemies of the Revolution, always agitating to do the greatest possible and imaginable harm to the constitutional régime and later on to the Republic.